amnesica/BelugaProject/doc/INSTALL.md

 With this manual you can install the Beluga Project in a docker container on your system.
 Only docker is required on your machine.
 Everything else will be taken care of in the container.
 Run the following instructions on your productive system, e.g. a Raspberry Pi 4B or on your local machine if you just want to test the project.
 Instructions are mainly for Debian based systems.

+For `RaspberryPi 4B` it is recommended to use a `64 bit OS` version, because BelugaProject is running significantly faster than on 32 bit OS version.

 If you don't have a ADS-B receiver you can use the [Opensky-Network](https://opensky-network.org/).
 Create an account there first.

 0. Install docker and docker compose (at least version 2) from [here](https://docs.docker.com/desktop/install/ubuntu/) and make it run (do the tutorial if necessary).
 Use [this](https://docs.docker.com/engine/install/debian/#install-using-the-convenience-script) tutorial for installing docker on a Raspberry Pi.
 Check the version of docker compose with `docker compose version` (needs to be >=2)

+1. If you have installed BelugaProject before, backup your `.env` file before proceeding.
-1. Download the Beluga Project from [GitHub](https://github.com/amnesica/BelugaProject) as ZIP and extract it
+2. Download the Beluga Project from [GitHub](https://github.com/amnesica/BelugaProject) as ZIP and extract it

    ```
    $ wget https://github.com/amnesica/BelugaProject/archive/refs/heads/master.zip -O BelugaProject.zip
    $ unzip BelugaProject.zip
    ```

-2. Rename the environment variables template file `.env.template` in `.env` and configure the environment variables in the `.env` file.
+3. Rename the environment variables template file `.env.template` in `.env` and configure the environment variables in the `.env` file.
 You can use `nano` for editing the config file.

    ```
    $ cp .env.template .env
    $ nano .env
    ```
+   If you have a backup of your previous `.env` file (see above), you can copy the values from it now.
+Be aware that current template file `.env.template` may have been changed since last version.

    For further information on how to configure the `.env` file expand the following section
    <details>
    <summary>Click to expand</summary>